AkramMulani/AkramMulani/README.md

 - 👋 Hi, I’m @AkramMulani
 - 👀 I’m interested in ...
-Web development mostly
+Web development mostly as well as Software development
 - 🌱 I’m currently learning ...
-Computer Engineering last year
+Fresher
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...